secretnamebasis/dero-pong-server/README.md

 Change `pong (this could be serial/license key or download link or further)`

-to `Secret Discord Server Invice URL: https://discord.gg/2PZZp9hh`
+to `Secret Discord Server Invite URL: https://discord.gg/2PZZp9hh`

 or what ever you want to send in their list of transactions; respecting of course the 128 character count limit.